YottaDB/YDBDoc/MultiLangProgGuide/rustprogram.rst

 Install YottaDB
 +++++++++++++++++

-Follow the instructions in the `Quick Start <../MultiLangProgGuide/MultiLangProgGuide.html#quick-start>`_ section to install YottaDB.
+Follow the instructions in the :ref:`mlpg-quick-start` section to install YottaDB.

 ++++++++++++++
 Install Rust
 ++++++++++++++

-The nest step is to install Rust.
+The next step is to install Rust.
 Follow the instructions provided `here <https://www.rust-lang.org/tools/install>`_ to get setup with Rust on your system.

 +++++++++++++++++
 Install YDBRust